Wednesday, February 12, 2020

-The 25th annual Arkansas State University Agribusiness Conference will focus on agricultural real estate, trade and farm policy, and the agricultural credit and commodity markets.
+The 26th annual Arkansas State University Agribusiness Conference will focus on the Arkansas economy, agricultural legal issues, trade and farm policy and the agricultural credit and commodity markets.

 The morning general session features four speakers and a panel discussion.

-Agricultural policy and political analyst Jim Wiesemeyer will discuss the impact of the 2018 elections on the agricultural and rural economy.
+Agricultural policy and political analyst Jim Wiesemeyer will discuss the 2020 election and the implications for the agricultural and rural economy.

 Conference director Bert Greenwalt will lead the discussion panel of General Session speakers.

-The afternoon program features three concurrent commodity sessions.
+The afternoon program features four concurrent commodity sessions.

-Jeff Johnson from Allenberg Cotton Co. and Gary Adams, CEO of the National Cotton Council, will discuss cotton industry issues .with University of Arkansas economist Scott Stiles.
+Jeff Johnson from Allenberg Cotton Co. and University of Arkansas economist Scott Stiles will discuss cotton industry issues.

 Arkansas State University professors David Newman and Mark Jordan will discuss the outlook for the poultry and beef industry.